 Add frozen peas to a pasta sauce at the last second, or puree them up with garlic and olive oil as a simple, sweet dip.
 Or: “A handful of Snapea Crisps provides a whopping five grams of satiety-boosting protein and four grams of fiber for a mere 110 calories,” says Lisa De Fazio, MS, RD, Los Angeles-based Registered Dietitian.
 “Plus, this snack is non-perishable, so it can be easily eaten just about anywhere.”

-It has a light, mild flavor, making it ideal for guys who hate other whole grains.
-It gets better: quinoa is higher in protein than any other grain, and packs a hefty dose of heart-healthy, unsaturated fats.
-“Quinoa is also a great source of fiber and B vitamins,” says Christopher Mohr, Ph.D., R.D. a professor of nutrition at the University of Louisville.
+It has a light, mild flavor, making it ideal for people who dislike other “cardboard-y” whole grains.
+It gets better: quinoa is higher in protein than any other grain—with 6 grams per half-cup—and packs a hefty dose of heart-healthy, unsaturated fats.
+“Quinoa is also a great source of fiber and B vitamins,” says Christopher Mohr, PhD, RD, a professor of nutrition at the University of Louisville.

 Try Quinoa in the morning!
 It has twice the protein of most cereals, and fewer carbs.
 Boil 1 cup quinoa in 2 cups of water.
 Let cool.
 In a large bowl, toss it with 2 diced apples, 1 cup fresh blueberries, 1/2 cup chopped walnuts and 1 cup plain fat-free yogurt.
 This recipe serves four, so stash any leftovers in the fridge for easy breakfasts throughout the week.
-And if you’re having a hard time doing anything interesting with this tricky grain, try these easy and filling 10 Quinoa Recipes for Weight Loss.
+And if you’re having a hard time doing anything interesting with this tricky grain, try these easy and filling 20 Delicious Quinoa Bowls for Breakfast.